NBNet: Noise Basis Learning for Image Denoising with Subspace Projection: Evaluation and Experiments

 \subsubsection{Options about Projection}

-In Table~\ref{tab:abl study proj}, we evaluate different options about projection: how to generate basis vectors and how to select feature maps for the projection.
-Let's denote $Proj(a,b)$ as a projection operation where $a$ is the projected basis generated based on $b$.
+In Table~\ref{tab:abl study proj}, we evaluate different options about projection: how to generate basis vectors and how to select feature maps for projection.
+Let's denote $Proj(a,b)$ as a projection operation where $a$ is projected to the basis generated based on $b$.
 As shown in first and second rows in Table~\ref{tab:abl study proj}, basis generation based only on $\Xa$ makes training unstable, resulting in non-convergence.
-On the contrary, compare third and forth rows, basis generation based on only $\Xb$ enables the network to be trainable, but yields unsatisfactory results.
+On the contrary, compare third and forth rows, basis generation based on only $\Xb$ enables the network to be trainable, but get unsatisfactory results.
 The best results are shown in the last two rows.
 The network achieves better performance by considering both $\Xa$ and $\Xb$.
-Therefore, projecting $\Xa$ on the basis generated by $\Xa$ and $\Xb$ obtains the best PSNR $39.75$ dB.
+Therefore, projecting $\Xa$ on the basis generated by $\Xa$ and $\Xb$ obtains the best PSNR, which is 39.75 dB.